 Only baseline signals (brain activity while the patient is resting) are considered in this study.
-The fact that the proposed method allows tissue classification from resting brain activity might not only help with signal interpretability, but also, it can help with the selection of contacts to be recorded, as the grey matter also, it can help with the selection of contacts to be recorded, as the grey matter ones are preferred.
+The fact that the proposed method allows tissue classification from resting brain activity might not only help with signal interpretability, but also, it can help with the selection of contacts to be recorded, as the grey matter ones are preferred.
 Usually this process is done by specialists with the help of the MRI images.
 Our method might allow a quicker and more robust way of selecting contacts to be recorded.